ChrisSantosLang/redscience/docs/source/usecases.rst

 #.
 Run an Olympic :doc:`tournament <tournament>` which includes both the
    current champion and its modified clone.
 Does the modified clone outperform its parent, or does the parent make the extreme personality of that team-member into a strength?
+If making the personality less-extreme degrades performance, then we should hestitate to engage in genetic engineering (or training/discipline) aimed to make that personality less-extreme in our own children...

 ..
 Note:: The most comprehensive Olympics will include cooperative games (like the *Public Goods game*), alliance games (like *Risk*), deception